Interpretation of music in Zambia: variation conclusion

 Interpretation of music in Zambia: variation, conclusion.
 First of all, we cannot speak of the exegetes’ interpretation nor of the general public’s interpretation.
 There are differences in interpretations between different exegetes as well as among the general public.

-Among the general public the range of the differences seems to be larger.
-They guess more often.
-Answers beginning with ‘Then it must be that’, ‘I presume’, ‘I can’t think of nothing else than’ and the like.
+Among the general public, the range of the differences seems to be larger.
+They guess more often, for instance, with answers that begin with “Then it must be that”, “I presume”, “I can’t think of nothing else than”, and the like.

-If there are more possible interpretations or possible interpretations differ much in nature, there is more chance of differences between the interpretations made by exegetes and those made by the general public.
-Apparently, the exegetes are more adept at taming the number of possible interpretations, or at maintaining two interpretations at the same time.
+If there are more possible interpretations, or if possible interpretations differ greatly in nature, there is more chance of differences between the interpretations made by exegetes and those made by the general public.
+Apparently, the exegetes are more adept at taming the number of possible interpretations, or at maintaining two interpretations simultaneously.

 Interpretation of music in Zambia: variation, conclusion.